PERSONAL INJURY ATTORNEYS - MONROE & RUSTON, LA CONTACT JOHN BRUSCATO TODAY.

 You have the right to seek medical care.

-Naturally, if you've suffered a workplace injury, you have the right to see a doctor and pursue medical treatment, depending on the severity of your injury.
+Naturally, if you've suffered a workplace injury, you have the right to see a workers' comp doctor and pursue medical treatment, depending on the severity of your injury.

 You may need to seek medical help immediately.
 Even if symptoms do not present themselves directly and you don't think the injury was serious, I still recommend visiting the doctor for a complete medical examination.